Essential financial concepts for entrepreneurs

 Concept and relevance of liquidity

-An adequate level of liquidity ensures that the company can meet its short-term obligations, avoiding delays that could affect its reputation and operations.
+An adequate level of liquidity ensures that the company can meet its short-term obligations, avoiding delays that affect its reputation and operations.

 Impact of liquidity on operations